jonoalderson/edge-images/readme.md

 ```

 ### After
-Use Edge Images `edge_images_sizes` filter to define a 'banner', and output that image.
+Use Edge Images `Edge_Images\sizes` filter to define a 'banner', and output that image.

 **PHP**
 ```php